cmshanahan/nhl-contract-predictions/README.md

 If I drop radius to 0.25, the RMSE drops to $43,000, but I don't know if I trust that result.
 In fact, when I remove the constant random state from my train test split, a lot of my answers seem to end up all over the place (mostly at lower radii).
 A radius of ~2/3 might be the sweet spot where it stays relatively consistent
 I think I need to run some Ridge or Lasso regression to help w/ feature selection.
 I also want to keep forward / defense models separate.
 Even more than that...
 I should try and get around to that player clustering I was thinking about and implement different models for each cluster.
+Different players play different roles that are (one would assume) all valuable in their own way.
 Radius Neighbors Regressor gives inconsistent results between uniform weights and distance weights.

+Day 5:
+I NEED A BENCHMARK!
+Ran some kMeans clustering.
+After checking elbow plots and iterating a few times, I've decided on k = 3 for Defense and k = 4 for Forwards.
+I originally wanted k = 5 for forwards, but one of the clusters kept having a size of only 3 or 4 players.
+Moses recommends 'Leave One Out' cross validation.
+Now that we have clusters we can do some semi-supervised learning

+Pre-clustering:
+*RMSE for predicting all means: $1941304.0
+[(Mean cap_hit for all players: $1959059.0, Median: $900000.0),
+*RMSE for predicting all medians: $2211395.0

+Post-clustering:
+*RMSE for forwards cluster 0 mean: $282063.0
+*Mean cap hit for forwards cluster 0: $743504
+*RMSE for forwards cluster 1 mean: $2128344.0
+*Mean cap hit for forwards cluster 1: $4949133
+*RMSE for forwards cluster 2 mean: $954985.0
+*Mean cap hit for forwards cluster 2: $1312304
+*RMSE for forwards cluster 3 mean: $1095837.0
+*Mean cap hit for forwards cluster 3: $1582118
+*RMSE for defense cluster 0 mean: $590399.0
+*Mean cap hit for defense cluster 0: $911904
+*RMSE for defense cluster 1 mean: $1533417.0
+*Mean cap hit for defense cluster 1: $2042935
+*RMSE for defense cluster 2 mean: $1911022.0
+*Mean cap hit for defense cluster 2: $5075623